Originally published October 4, 2020 | Updated May 2, 2021

 The Notion for Writing series will walk you through how to set up your own writing hub in Notion.

-From now until mid-December, we’ll explore how you can use Notion to:
+In the Notion for writing tutorials, we’ll explore how you can use Notion to:

 - set goals